-Greetings, traveler!
+Greetings, traveller!
 My name is Stoyan Stoyanov – a name so generic my parents thought I deserve it twice.
-Thus, I was destined for creativity.
+And so, my creative destiny was sealed.

 Game Designer by trade, I have always had a huge focus and fascination with problem solving.
-This led me to physics and programming in my early years and then channeled me towards games – the ultimate puzzle in my eyes.
-Whether it be Producing and being a Lead Designer in various student/hobby projects or doing technical design work & balancing for a professional studio, I have always taken every new task with eagerness and excitement as I thrive on challenge!
+This led me to physics and programming in my early years and then through narrative structures & eventually channelled me towards games – the ultimate puzzle in my eyes.
+Whether it be Producing and being a Lead Designer in various student/hobby projects, doing technical design work & balancing for a professional studio – or most recently handling quest design and narrative, I have always taken every new task with eagerness and excitement as I thrive on challenge!
 After all, creating a modern high-profile title requires an amazing collaborative effort from various disciplines where skill goes hand in hand with communication.

 As a designer I seek to draw inspiration from my varied background and hobbies – in particular informing my design with my understanding and knowledge of physics and coding.
 Structure, numbers and logic are my secret tools – the solid foundation on which I build with creativity.
 Games are deceptively technical and I have always been drawn to their inner workings – what makes a Nintendo game feel so good mechanically?
 What numbers click together to create classics under the pretty surface?
 Why did Super Mario Odyssey’s movement take 6+ months to develop?
 Even the most visually captivating game can crumble under bad technical design decisions and in a day and age where games can look so good… it’s even more important to make sure they play well too.

 This approach can be evidenced in my work – every project done with extensive research and careful attention to numerical interactions.
-For most all I have been Producer and Design Lead, eagerly taking on the task of bridging disciplines and giving order to the design process.
-I have also eagerly balanced gameplay systems, designed & assembled levels, implemented UI and even written dialogue as I was eager to better myself in all possible aspects of development.
+I have had roles ranging from Producer to Design Lead to Quest Designer, eagerly taking on the task of bridging disciplines and giving order to the design process.
+I have also eagerly balanced gameplay systems, designed & assembled levels, implemented UI and wrote dialogue as I was eager to better myself in all possible aspects of development.
 There’s never too much knowledge for a designer, after all!

 My Honour’s dissertation was a systematic breakdown and analysis of the “Science of Slick” or what are the psychological and numerical approaches and techniques that result in a “satisfying” core gameplay experience – a large undertaking for which I received an award & industry attention.
 Trying to create a framework and defined rules for terms as vague as “game feel” is a challenge that is wholly captivating to me and no doubt a natural evolution of my physics days.